 Latest News

-As a result of the high work levels, over the last couple of years I have changed the way I work.
-I used to bring all cars back to my place in Berwick where they were prepared for sale but these days, I find it more time efficient to have the cars prepared at another location in conjunction with an MX5 specialist who knows the cars inside out.
+The way I work has changed over the years, mainly as a result of the high work levels.
+I used to bring all cars back to my place in Berwick where they were prepared for sale but these days, I find it more time efficient to have the cars prepared at another location in conjunction with a couple of well chosen specialists who know the cars inside out.
 They take care of all the stuff I just don't want to do (the bigger jobs such as replacing clutches, suspension rebuilds, paintwork etc).
 The cars are probably about 90% ready by the time they get here and I can carry out final checks, take care of the smaller jobs and fine details ensuring the cars drive as they should and are up to my standard.
-Its a system that works very well but it means that cars may be in two different locations so I would urge you to call before you visit.
+Its a system that works very well but it means that different cars may be in two or three different locations so I would urge you to call before you visit.
 It also means that I am increasingly having to plan much further ahead as I buy cars that may not be available for sale for 6 or 8 weeks.

 As ever, I'm still using Facebook to give regular and quick news updates so please check out my pages on there: there are links on the 'Links' page here.